Self-Esteem: Understanding Yourself from the Inside Out

 Getting healthy self-esteem is an inside job.

-Healthy self-esteem is the balance between looking down on yourself and being arrogant.
-It is seeing yourself with real eyes and accepting what you see - flaws and all.
+Healthy self-esteem is the balance between looking down on yourself and being self-inflated and arrogant.
+It is seeing yourself with real eyes and accepting what you see, flaws and all.

-Arrogance actually is a sign of low self-esteem.
-Arrogant people have to put on airs and be boastful to counter the reality that they don't feel good about themselves.
+Ironically, arrogance is often a sign of low self-esteem.
+Sometimes, people put on airs and boast about their knowledge, possessions, or achievements to counter the reality that they don't feel good about themselves.

 Being unhappy with yourself taints every aspect of your life.